 How does a heat pump compare to a furnace?

 and is critical for certain chillier climates.
 That’s because a heat pump has issues when the temperature hits about 40 degrees Fahrenheit (4.4 degrees Celsius.
-As odd as it sounds, during heating season, a heat pump is designed to pull heat from the air outside and use it to warm the inside air.
-Even when it feels cold outside, there is still a sufficient amount of heat for the heat pump to work properly, but at exceptionally low temperatures there is not sufficient heat available outside to increase the inside temperature high enough to stay warm.
-So while a heat pump may work perfectly during the heating season for someone in Daytona Beach, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
+As strange as it sounds, during heating season, a heat pump is designed to pull heat from the air outside and use it to warm the inside air.
+Although it may be too cool outside for comfort, there is still plenty of available heat for the heat pump to work properly, but at exceptionally low temperatures there is not enough heat available outside to increase the inside temperature high enough to stay warm.
+So while a heat pump may work perfectly during the winter months for someone in Daytona Beach, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
 If freezing temperatures hit and you don’t have a furnace to take over, a heat pump could run for hours trying to keep your home warm enough.

 How to achieve maximum efficiency with your heat pump

 In certain areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment as it is not burning fossil fuels and, instead, uses the Earth’s actual temperature to heat and cool.
 This is a fantastic alternative for particular northern areas, but more land must be available in order to install the essential piping for a geothermal system.